 Due to the fact that the hamstrings, in general are weaker than the quads and somewhat less developed, this can eventually lead to ACL (anterior cruciate ligament) ruptures and injuries.
 The ACL is one of the four ligaments in the knee and works very closely with the knee, quads and hamstrings.
-Developing the hamstrings through the dumbbell hamstring curl will not only improve the quad to hamstring ratio but it will also provide stability across the knee joint and reduce the ACL from becoming vulnerable to tears and unnecessarily physically stressed.
+Developing the hamstrings through the lying hamstring curl will not only improve the quad to hamstring ratio but it will also provide stability across the knee joint and reduce the ACL from becoming vulnerable to tears and unnecessarily physically stressed.

-Including exercises such as hamstring curls balances out your leg strength as muscles often work in pairs.
+Including exercises such as lying leg curls balances out your leg strength as muscles often work in pairs.
 For example, hamstrings with quads, hamstrings with calves, hamstrings with glutes.
 If they all work well together, they work in a complimentary fashion which supports each other.
 However, if one muscle is weaker than the other then this will affect the other.
 This imbalance can lead to threatening injuries such as ligament tears and muscles strains.

-How to do Dumbbell Hamstring Curls
+How to do Lying Leg Curls

 If you need a dumbbell one can be purchased here: Dumbbells